Federal Criminal Record Search

 What Shows Up on a Federal Criminal Record Search?

-Investigating a federal criminal history for a background check can reveal a number of details about an individual’s criminal history.
-For example, it can show whether the person has been arrested and charged for a crime.
-It also can tell you the type of offenses on that person’s record and how serious they may have been.
-A search also may contain information concerning any convictions and sentences.
-However, it is important to note that employers may not be able to receive all such information regarding a job candidate depending on the law.
-There may be restrictions on what type of information an employer can be provided when requesting a federal criminal background check for employment.
+Investigating a federal criminal history for a background check can reveal many details about an individual’s past.
+For example, it can show whether the person was arrested and charged with a crime.
+It can also indicate the types of offenses on that person’s record and how serious they were.